michaelaaroncantrell/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > xargs takes input and executes it. for example:
+> > xargs takes input and executes specified functions on that input. for example:

 > > find . -name "*.txt" | xargs rm

-> > will remove all of the files in the current directory that end in '.txt'. xargs takes the output of the find command, and executes rm on it.
+> > will remove all of the files in the current directory that end in '.txt'. xargs takes the output of the find command as input, and executes rm on it.